agessaman/delphinium/README.md

 Your mod_rewrite module is probably disabled.
 Look for your apache installation (under WAMP it will be `/path/to/wamp/bin/apache/apacheX.X.X`) then under the `conf` folder you'll find `httpd.conf`.
 Search for this line:  `#LoadModule rewrite_module modules/mod_rewrite.so` then remove the `#`.
 Restart your server.

+**I'm getting an error saying it can't connect to the database.**

+Check under `app/config/database.php` and make sure the MySQL database information is correct.

 **When I try to run the `php artisan october:up` command, it says it cannot find php.**

 Make sure the directory that contains `php.exe` is in your PATH variable.